codewars/docs/content/authoring/kata/create-first-kata.md

 Katas are usually divided into several categories:

+_TODO: Extract types of kata to separate reference_

 ### Fundamentals

 Fundamental katas are easy problems intended to teach people basic aspects of programming and concepts.
 They consist of pretty much all the white katas, and some `6kyu` katas.

 Since they're going to be faced by lots of inexperienced users on CodeWars, everything should be clear, concise and complete, and there should also be clear feedback.
 You want to teach them and help them learn, not suffocating them with harsh, unforgiving material.